amangandhi001/1921008-PPS/PRACTICAL.md

 Enter a year: 1900
 1900 is not a leap year.
 ```
-# 13. programs to cheak prime number or not
+# 13. program to check prime number or not
 ```C
 #include <stdio.h>
 int main()